perforce/p4prometheus/README.md

 ![Commands](images/p4stats_table_read_locks.png)

-Dashboard alerts can be defined, as well as alert rules which are actioned by [alertmanager](https://prometheus.io/docs/alerting/alertmanager/) - see installation below for link to examples.
+Dashboard alerts can be defined, as well as alert rules which are actioned by [alertmanager](https://prometheus.io/docs/alerting/alertmanager/) - see installation link below for examples.

 # Detailed Installation

 You need to install Prometheus and Grafana using standard methods.
 This is typically done on a seperate VM/machine to the Perforce server itself (for security and HA reasons).

-The easiest way is to use Ansible with a Galaxy module.

-Example files are to be found in the [demo folder](demo/) for this project which is an (as yet incomplete) Docker Compose demonstrator.

 Note that all the components do run on Windows but you will need an appropriate Service wrapper.

-See [Detailed Instatallation Instructions (INSTALL.md)](INSTALL.md) in this project.
+See [Detailed Installation Instructions (INSTALL.md)](INSTALL.md) in this project.